 A shoulder pain diagram is a really useful tool when it comes to working out what is causing your pain.
 There are lots of different structures around the shoulder from bones to tendons and labrums to bursa.

 Damage to any one of these structures can cause shoulder pain.
 Knowing what typically causes pain in which area of the shoulder, neck and upper arm makes it much easier to work out what is wrong, so we've devised some shoulder pain diagrams to help.

-You'll find three different shoulder pain diagrams here:
+You'll find four different shoulder pain diagrams here:

 These shoulder pain diagnosis charts will help you identify what is causing your pain and then you can find out the best ways to treat it and stop the pain from coming back.

 The front shoulder pain diagram focuses on shoulder problems that cause pain on the front and side of the shoulder and upper arm.